How Katie Holmes Reinvented Her Life After Her Marriage to Tom Cruise

 So, by the time Holmes and Cruise got married—in a castle in Italy in November 2006, part of a long destination weekend that reportedly cost upward of $3 million—there had already been so much to unpack.

-Including the rumor that Cruise had influenced the final cut of Thank You for Smoking, the actor not wanting his wife in an extended nude scene with co-star Aaron Eckhart.
-Director Jason Reitman.
-(There was a brief, purposely unromantic sex scene when the movie hit theaters in 2006, but TIFF was abuzz in 2005 wondering if a raunchier scene had been omitted.)
+And that included the rumor that Cruise had influenced the final cut of Thank You for Smoking, the actor not wanting his wife in an extended nude scene with co-star Aaron Eckhart.
+There was a brief, purposely unromantic sex scene between the two in the theatrical version, but Sundance was abuzz in January 2006 wondering if a raunchier scene had been omitted after its premiere at TIFF in 2005.

 But the world was pretty ready to believe, even so early on in Holmes and Cruise's relationship, that he hadn't wanted the goddess who seemingly he alone called "Kate" to be getting too freaky onscreen.